ttlew/conversation/dialog-build.md

     - If you edit the slot, you can also define responses to show after the user responds to the slot prompt.
       - **Found**: Executed after the user provides the expected information.
-      - **Not found**: Executed if the information you want to collect is not provided by the user as expected.
+      - **Not found**: Executed if the information provided by the user is not understood, or is not provided in the expected format.
 The text you specify here can more explicitly state the type of information you need the user to provide.
+If the slot is filled successfully, or the user input is understood and handled by a node-level handler, then this condition is never triggered.

     This table shows example slot values for a node that helps users place a pizza order.